-Distracted driving causes more fatalities on BC roads than impaired driving.
+Distracted driving is responsible for one quarter or 28% of all crash fatalities in British Columbia.
 It’s a sobering fact, but a fact nonetheless.
-At Modo, our primary concern is your safety when you’re on the road, which is why we’re proud to support ICBC’s campaign against distracted driving during September.
+At Modo, our primary concern is your safety when you’re on the road, which is why we’re proud to support ICBC’s campaign against distracted driving this October.

 Show you support for #EyesFwdBC